mfem/web/src/integration.md

 }
 ```

-For other types of basis functions it can be more simple to call
+For other types of basis functions it can be simpler to call
 `CalcPhysShape` or `CalcPhysVShape`.
 These, and similar evaluation
 functions with "Phys" in the name, internally perform the geometric
 transformation of the basis functions when necessary.
 This is clearly